Scroll down for more information

 CUTTING THROUGH THE COMPLEXITY

-Often, we work with people who are about to go and work in a different country, and we appreciate they have much more to think than just their tax.
+Often, we work with people who are about to go and work in a different country, and we appreciate that they have much more to think about than just their taxes.
 Nevertheless, it can make a significant difference to their earnings, so we explain the situations and their options clearly and concisely.

-• understand your plans and tell you how they will affect your UK tax residence situation and reporting obligations
+• Understand your plans and tell you how they will affect your UK tax residency situation and reporting obligations

 THE REMITTANCE BASIS OF TAXATION